-Ruth Bader Ginsburg's casket arrives at US Capitol to lie in state
+Ruth Bader Ginsburg praised for changing 'the course of American law' as she lies in state at US Capitol

 TRUMP VISITS SUPREME COURT TO PAY RESPECTS TO RUTH BADER GINSBURG, PROTESTS HEARD OUTSIDE

+Ginsburg died a week ago at 87, and the ceremony comes after days of tributes and memorials for her.
+The ceremony will include elected officials -- including former Vice President Joe Biden -- as well as family and other invited guests.

+House Speaker Nancy Pelosi said it was with “profound sorrow” that she welcomed Ginsburg and opened the private service.

-Ginsburg is the second figure to lie in state during the pandemic after the late Rep. John Lewis, D-Ga., was the first African-American to lie in state.
+Ginsburg is the second figure to lie in state during the pandemic after the late Rep. John Lewis, D-Ga., was the first African American to lie in state.
 Ginsburg is the first woman and the first Jewish person to lie in state.

 Ginsburg has lain in repose for two days at the Supreme Court, where thousands of people paid their respects, including President Donald Trump and first lady Melania Trump on Thursday.